ioBroker/ioBroker.javascript/docs/de/blockly.md

   });
 ```

-If you will start value with "{" it will be interpreted as JSON string.
+If you start value with "{" it will be interpreted as JSON string.
 Use double quotes in string.

 &nbsp;